o3de/o3de.org/content/docs/atom-guide/look-dev/tools/material-canvas.md

 - You will see the status bar indicate files are being generated and processed after this node is added to the graph.
 - You will see the viewport update to show the generated material on the model after files have finished processing.

-### Configuring Nodes
+### Configuring nodes
-If you chose Base PBR or Standard PBR as your output node the material will initially be white.
-- You can change node properties directly on the node in the graph view or in the inspector.
+You can change node properties directly on the node in the graph view or in the inspector.
+If you chose Base PBR or Standard PBR as your output node the material is initially white.

-- For example, change the base color to red (1, 0, 0, 1).
+For example, to change the material's color:
+1. Change the base color to red (1, 0, 0, 1).
-- You will see the status bar indicate the files are being regenerated and reprocessed.
+2. Notice that the status bar indicates the files are being regenerated and reprocessed.
-- You will see the viewport update again, after changing this, or any other, property.
-- The material and model in the viewport should now be red.
+3. Notice that the viewport updates such that the material and model are not red.

 ### Connecting nodes
 Connections are a link between one node's output values to another node's input values.